 How should I schedule my sessions during the Luteal Phase

-“When you’re in your Luteal Phase, you shouldn’t necessarily avoid all high intensity activity all together,” says Emma.
+“When you’re in your Luteal Phase, you shouldn’t necessarily avoid all high intensity activity all together,” explains Jess.
 “But as a guiding principle, you should up the steady state.
-This could mean two steady state days, followed by one high intensity day, followed by a rest, for example.”
+Your Jennis CycleMap will plot when to go steady, when to go hard and when to rest, which makes it easy to play to the strengths of this phase."

 What should I eat during my Luteal Phase?